 Through this website, we provide as accurate information as possible.
-But I and my team haven’t been to every country in the world.
+But my team and I haven’t been to every country in the world.
 So we can’t offer visa requirements and application guidelines for every country.
-I’m sure we will get there soon, but until then you can rely on some trustworthy sources.
+I’m sure we will get there soon, but until then, you can rely on some trustworthy sources.

 IATA Travel Centre is one of those trustworthy sources.
 You can use this website to check visa requirements for any country.